-committee work programme 2023-2027
+committee work programme 2023-2027 post pap47

 Summary

 In accordance with the general regulation, Committees should prepare Work Programme (WP) for the next quadrennial for approval of the Council.
 The purpose of the WP is to clearly identify any items of work with outcomes and priorities taking account of the strategic vision 2018-2026, the current drivers and trends, and the IALA position document on the development of marine AtoN.